 Can Mirror Carp Grow Back Their Scales?

-The mirror’s loss of its scales goes back hundreds of years ago, but recent research suggests that they might reverse their evolution and eventually grow back their long lost scales.
+The mirror’s loss of its scales goes back hundreds of years ago, but recent research suggests that they might reverse their evolution and eventually grow back their long-lost scales.

-The study explains that researchers had observed partially or fully scaled carp in water system in Madagascar.
+The study explains that researchers had observed partially or fully scaled carp in water systems in Madagascar.
 But originally, only scarcely scaled mirror carp had been introduced to those waters a hundred years ago.

 Back in 1912, French colonizers started to introduce the mirror carp to certain lakes in Madagascar for fish farming purposes.
 Already at the end of the 1950s, old records show that many carp had “degenerated” to scaled phenotypes.